 - A stick or a cane can help with walking.

-- Surgical treatment: in rare cases when housemaid's knee does not go away, or keeps recurring, and is causing intolerable symptoms, surgery may be necessary.
+In rare cases when housemaid's knee does not go away, or keeps coming back and is causing intolerable symptoms, surgery may be necessary.

 What is the outlook (prognosis) of housemaid's knee?